 The "Good call." online alcohol awareness course is accessible upon receipt of a student's login credentials (4x4 and password) and must be completed by the fourth Friday of the first semester to avoid registration holds for subsequent terms.
 In addition to alcohol policy information, applied scenarios and useful statistics, President Boren and Sherri Coale, OU women's basketball coach, provide supportive messages encouraging students to make smart decisions related to alcohol.
 Click on the image below to visit the "Good call." website!

 All first-year residence hall, commuter and athlete students are required to attend the in-person sessions which take place during the first 6 weeks of the Fall semester.
 Weekly sessions are facilitated by trained Peer Educators who are very excited to provide first-year students with updated, useful information on ways to make smarter and safer decisions when it comes to alcohol consumption.
-The Comprehensive Alcohol Program Peer Educators have been going strong for 8 years and are a vital part to the health and safety of the OU community!
+The Comprehensive Alcohol Program Peer Educators are a vital part to the health and safety of the OU community!
 See our Peer Education page for more information and photos of recent sessions.